Towards 2030 – a decade of transformation in lung cancer

 The lung cancer community through collaboration and working with a renewed sense of purpose has made a tremendous difference in the last three years and the conference provides an opportunity to come together and share these learnings and achievements.

 There has never been a more important time to bring our community together to set a bold vision for lung cancer into the future.
-With a national Targeted Lung Cancer Screening program a very real opportunity; an exciting pipeline of new treatments and therapies signaling that the age of personalized or precision medicine is now here; increased investment in Specialist Lung Cancer Nursing and a recognition that more needs to be invested in working with vulnerable communities and Aboriginal and Torres Strait Islander Peoples.
+With the Medical Services Advisory Committee’s recent recommendation to implement a National Lung Cancer Screening program; an exciting pipeline of new treatments and therapies signalling that the age of personalised or precision medicine is now here; increased investment in Specialist Lung Cancer Nursing and a recognition that more needs to be invested in working with vulnerable communities and Aboriginal and Torres Strait Islander Peoples.
 The ALCC 2023 creates an environment for the lung cancer community to network, gain valuable insights on planned treatments and therapies and to take stock and push forward together for further reform.

 An exciting and diverse scientific program of international, national speakers across a broad discipline of specialists, health care professionals and patient advocates is planned.